toolness/justfix-interview-ts-fun/README.md

 npm run watch
 ```

-Now you can run either the console or web version of
+Now you can run either the console, web, or SMS version of
 the interview.

 ### Console front-end